hpreston/vagrant_net_prog/box_building/README.md

     * *If there are multiple ISO images posted, and one includes `serial` in the title, download that one.*

     ![](readme_resources/csr_cco.png)

 1. If you downloaded version 16.6 or 16.7, the ISO defaults to booting to a VGA input.
 For automated script processing to create images, the VM needs to boot to a **Serial** input.
 To change the default boot mode run the [`csr_iso_modify.sh`](csr_iso_modify.sh) (Linux) or [`csr_iso_modify_mac.sh`](csr_iso_modify_mac.sh) (Mac OS X).
 This script will create a new `.iso` image prefixed with `serial-` that can be used in the following step.
     * *Version 16.5 and 16.3 ISO defaulted to a Serial input already.*
     * To run the script on Mac OS X, you'll need to install the Linux utility `mkisofs`.
-You can do this with [Homebrew](http://brew.sh) with: `brew install mkisofs`.
+You can do this with [Homebrew](http://brew.sh) with: `brew install cdrtools`.

     ```bash
     ./csr_iso_modify_mac.sh ~/Downloads/csr1000v-universalk9.16.07.01.iso

     /var/folders/dh/t0frtgx514388l6ycj2bl7740000gn/T/tmp.qPqNs0TJ ~/coding/vagrant_net_prog/box_building
     /dev/disk4          	                               	/Volumes/CDROM
     Using CSR10000.PKG;1 for  /csr1000v-rpboot.16.07.01.SPA.pkg (csr1000v-mono-universalk9.16.07.01.SPA.pkg)